-According to a study by Davis et al (2010) in the Kruger to Canyon Biosphere Reserve, an increase in total annual rainfall is anticipated for the entire region, with potential increases along the escarpment, but possible decreases in the northern areas.
-The number of rainfall events is predicted to increase, which may result in an increase in flooding during the rainy season.
-A mean annual temperature increase of between 0.8° C - 3.05° C is expected.
-This may have significant consequences for biological triggers and crop calendars.
+These changes may have significant consequences for biological triggers and crop calendars.
 With an increase in temperature, it is likely that evaporation and evapotranspiration rates are likely to increase.
-This may intensify the knock-on effects for the incidence and intensity of drought events, even though rainfall is likely to increase (Davis et al., 2010).
+This may intensify the knock-on effects for the incidence and intensity of drought events, even if rainfall does increase (Davis et al., 2010).